-The provisions introduced by Sections 8, 15, 16 and 17 of the Suppression of Terrorism Law of 2010 (No.110(I)/2010), establish in essence an obligation to all competent authorities and persons in the Republic to proceed with the necessary enquiries in order to identify whether persons and/or entities included in the UN and EU lists have any assets in the Republic and if such assets are identified, these are frozen immediately.
+According to the provisions of the Suppression of Terrorism Law of 2010 (No.110(I)/2010), all competent authorities and persons in the Republic are obliged to proceed with the necessary enquiries in order to identify whether persons and/or entities included in the UN and EU lists have any assets in the Republic and if such assets are identified, are frozen immediately.

-In addition, and irrespective of the procedure provided for in the Suppression of Terrorism Law of 2010 (No.110(I)/2010), the Ministry of Foreign Affairs circulates the updates of the UN and EU lists received from the Permanent Representations of the Republic of Cyprus to the United Nations and the European Union to the competent authorities and in particular to the Central Bank of Cyprus, the Police, the Ministry of Justice and Public Order, the Ministry of Finance, the Ministry of Interior, the Ministry of Defence, the Ministry of Communications and Works, the Ministry of Commerce, Industry and Tourism, the Central Intelligence Service, the Cyprus Bar Association, the Institute of Certified Public Accountants of Cyprus and the FIU.
+In addition, and irrespective of the procedure provided for in the Suppression of Terrorism Law of 2010 (No.110(I)/2010), the Ministry of Foreign Affairs circulates the updates of the UN and EU lists to the Central Bank of Cyprus, the Police, the Ministry of Justice and Public Order, the Ministry of Finance, the Ministry of Interior, the Ministry of Defence, the Ministry of Communications and Works, the Ministry of Commerce, Industry and Tourism, the Central Intelligence Service, the Cyprus Ports Authority, the Cyprus Securities and Exchange Commission, the Cyprus Bar Association, the Institute of Certified Public Accountants of Cyprus and the FIU.
 Relevant notification to all the above mentioned authorities takes place regarding also the de-listing of certain persons/entities from the UN and EU lists.